bgyu/Usefulscript/PInvoke.md

 P/Invoke in .NET involves a series of steps and internal mechanisms to ensure that managed code can correctly call unmanaged functions.
 The process includes metadata processing, function resolution, stub generation, marshaling, and context switching.
 Understanding these components helps developers effectively use P/Invoke to integrate .NET applications with native libraries and APIs.

-# The details how managed code transit to native code?
+# The details how managed code transit to native code
 The transition from managed code to native code in the context of P/Invoke involves several steps and internal mechanisms within the .NET runtime.
 This process is quite complex and involves careful handling of various aspects such as metadata, marshaling, context switching, and error handling.
 Let's break down these steps in more detail:

 ### Steps Involved in the Transition from Managed to Native Code